TBSSvis: Visual Analytics for Temporal Blind Source Separation: Introduction

+Our primary research contribution is a design study \cite{sedlmair2016} for TBSS, which improves the visualization community's knowledge about an area that it did not explore so far.
+Specifically we provide:

-\begin{itemize} \item A task abstraction for TBSS which we obtained in a user-centered design process (\Fref{sec:task-abstraction}). \item A VA design for gSOBI, a TBSS method, based on the task abstraction, combining novel and existing visualizations, interaction, and guidance methods (\Fref{sec:app}). \item Confirmation of the effectiveness of our design in two qualitative evaluations with five experts in the field (\Fref{sec:evaluation}). \end{itemize}
+\begin{itemize} \item A task abstraction for TBSS which we obtained through a user-centered visualization design process with TBSS experts (\Fref{sec:task-abstraction}). \item A VA design for gSOBI, a TBSS method, that supports the abstracted tasks by combining visualizations, interactions, and guidance methods (\Fref{sec:app}). \item Confirmation of the effectiveness of our design in two interviews with five TBSS experts (\Fref{sec:evaluation}). \end{itemize}

+As part of this design study we put well-established visualization techniques together to support the identified tasks.
+These, together with a set-aware clustering scheme (\Fref{sec:app--compare-comonents}), are our secondary contribution.
+They include a multivariate autocorrelation function plot and the application of a slope graph to sets of time series.